-This means looking to nature for organization and orientation of spaces.
+This means looking to nature for organisation and orientation of spaces.
 We create zones and transitions, balance open space with hiding places (‘prospect and refuge’), and aim for variety in space and sensory experience.
 This is another important aspect that we work with at Green in the way we configure our modular designs and help create new spaces.

 Why Biophilic Design matters in placemaking

 Public places need to appeal and draw people in, but they also need to be good for us.
-In short, Biophilic design has become a vital aspect of placemaking, place branding, and destination marketing.
+In short, Biophilic design has become a vital aspect of placemaking, place branding and destination marketing.

 Health benefits of Biophilic design in placemaking

 Time in nature also restores attention after fatigue (Kaplan 1989), meaning biophilic places has the potential to increase visitor dwell-time.
-And it aids productivity and social connection, which are fundamental to building the successful networks and communities that make places matter.
+And it aids productivity and social connection which are fundamental to building the successful networks and communities that make places matter.